clevepl/aspen-book-list/readme.txt

 This is intended for libraries and their websites; Aspen Discovery's API is not intended to be used by end users at this time (sorry).

-LIMITATION: only will display the first 25 items on a list (for now).
+LIMITATION: only will display the first 25 items on a list; then links to the entire list.

 == Description ==